ASKGLab/MailCard/README.md

 * TLS_DHE_RSA_WITH_AES_128_CBC_SHA256
 * TLS_DHE_RSA_WITH_AES_256_CBC_SHA256
 * TLS_DHE_RSA_WITH_AES_128_GCM_SHA256

-Note: Other more preferrable cipher suites like the AES_256_GCM_SHA384 are not supported due to most smartcards only capable of SHA1 and SHA256 algorithms.
+* TLS_DHE_RSA_WITH_AES_256_GCM_SHA384

+Note: The usage of cryptographic algorithms are heavily dependent on the capability of the card's crypto-processor.
+MailCard would run a check and adjust itself during applet installation to use the most suitable cipher suites the card's crypto-processor can handle.
+Diffie-Hellman Ephemeral key sizes are set to 1024 or 2048 bit prime with preference for 2048 bit primes if the server has it enabled.

 ### Generic Ciphers
 * RSA (Hardware Support)
 * AES (Hardware Support)
-* SHA1/256 (Hardware Support)
+* SHA1/256/384 (Hardware Support)
+* DHE1024/2048 (Software Support)

 ### Cipher Modes
 * RSA PKCS1 (Hardware Support)
 * RSA OAEP (Hardware Support)
 * CBC (Hardware & Software Support)
-* GCM (SOftware Support)
+* GCM (Software Support)

+### OTP Mode
+* RFC4226 HMAC-based OTP (only supports 6 digit code)